@ThomasWeinert

 The qualifier \D matches anything except a digit.

-Match the a string with the structure xxXxxXxxxx
+Match the a string with the structure xxXxxXxxxx. "x" represents a

 digit, "X" a non digit.